-Pembina conducts regular public involvement efforts to ensure stakeholders are provided with information pertaining to the operations in their area, potential hazards, product characteristics, emergency contact numbers, and the appropriate response actions for them to take in an emergency situation.
+Pembina conducts regular public involvement efforts to ensure stakeholders are provided with information pertaining to the operations in their area, including potential hazards, product characteristics, emergency contact numbers, and appropriate response actions during emergencies.

 In the event of an emergency, Pembina will enter Unified Command with emergency services and local authorities who will determine appropriate public protection measures, including requirements for incident notification and communications, and conduct response measures as required.
 Pembina will support local authorities, as requested.